stefanos1316/Rosetta-Code-Research/README.md

 5) Execute the compileTasks.sh in order to compile all tasks.
 6) Execute the runTasks.sh to collect the results.
 7) Execute the plotGrpahs to plot graphs.

+Note: For more information for executing scripts add the --help command line argument.